 Vitamin C is especially important this time of year with traveling and family gatherings as it may help boost the immune system to help protect us from getting sick.

 I love using whole grain flour because it has almost 4 times the amount of fiber in all-purpose flour.
 Whole grain flour packs about 13 grams of fiber in just 1 cup, helping you reach the goal of 25-30 grams dietary fiber daily.
 Try swapping half all-purpose flour for whole grain flour in your favorite baked goods.

-I also love swapping butter for whole milk greek yogurt because it provides the necessary fat but also adds some great protein into the mix.
+If you are looking for a little more rich flavor, you can use butter but I often love swapping butter for whole milk greek yogurt because it provides the necessary fat but also adds some great protein into the mix.
 Try swapping out butter for greek yogurt at a 1 to 1 ratio if your recipes calls for 1 cup or less.
 If the recipes calls for 1 cup or greater of butter, try replacing half the butter with an equal amount of yogurt.

 Seasonal spices are a great, natural way to add flavor to your recipes.
 The spices I’ve chosen pair beautifully with the cranberry orange flavor combination.
 As a plus, cinnamon is loaded with antioxidants, such as polyphenols, which are good for health.
 Along with cinnamon, nutmeg has been shown to help with digestive issues like indigestion and stomach ulcers.

 Want to have these cranberry orange cookies ready to go for your next sweet craving or cookie swap?
 Freeze the dough for up to 6 months and then thaw when ready to use.